Compiler17 min read

 Pipeline files

-pipeline Name { ... } with imports, attributes, resources, variants, compute graphs, constants, constraints, enums, structs, helper functions, passes, and inline modules.
+pipeline Name { ... } with imports, using declarations, attributes, resources, variants, compute graphs, constants, constraints, enums, structs, helper functions, and passes.
+Source files may also contain file-scope modules next to pipelines.

 The source file is organized around render and compute pipeline construction instead of standalone shader entry points.